 If you are also eligible to apply for a Resident Return Visa, and have a partner and/or dependent children to sponsor, you must consider whether RRV or the new visa is the best option for your family.
 If your child becomes a permanent visa-holder they will not be eligible for a HELP loan until they attend their citizenship ceremony.

 Only you can decide what the best option for your family is given the cost, time taken to process each visa, be granted citizenship and attend a citizenship ceremony.
 Oz Kiwi cannot advise on the best pathway for your family.

 Family Relationship Visa (461)

-Once you are granted a permanent visa you cannot renew an NZ Family Relationship 461 visa because you are no longer an SCV-holder.
+Once you are granted a permanent visa you cannot renew an NZ Family Relationship 461 visa because you are no longer a Special Category Visa-holder (SCV).
 You will need to include family on your application for the NZ 189 visa, or sponsor them for a Partner visa or dependent Child visa when their current 461 visa expires.

-The income threshold for the Independent Skilled 189 (New Zealand) Stream is set at the same level as the Temporary Skilled Migration Income Threshold (TSMIT).
-You must provide copies of your ATO Notices of Assessment for the four most recently completed income years immediately prior to application (with the tax file number removed or obscured).
-Where possible provide five years of ATO Notices.
+The taxable income threshold for the Independent Skilled 189 (New Zealand) Stream is set at the same level as the Temporary Skilled Migration Income Threshold (TSMIT).

 Ask your accountant or tax agent for copies of your tax assessments, or log into the My Gov website.